mahyarmirrashed/bot-umieee/ROADMAP.md

 # Roadmap

-- Add Jest tests
-- Test command permission requirement
-- Add permission fields to slash commands when API updates
+- Add permission fields to slash commands when API updates (when announced)
-- Confirm casting on channels (whether it makes undefined something else)

 # Issues